 Kellogg’s issued 3D cards featuring multiple layers protected by a piece of plastic.
 The plastic is prone to cracks, creating a challenge for high-grade cards.
 The 1970 Kellogg’s set doesn’t include any rookie cards but includes several established stars.
 Pete Rose, Willie Mays, Johnny Bench, and Roberto Clemente can all reach double-digits in nice shape, but Clemente is the most valuable card.

 The 1971 Topps set featured black borders that went all the way to the edges.
 It made for a very sharp design, but keeping cards in pristine condition proved difficult.
 Top-grade 1971 cards command a steep premium.
 Highlights of this set include the second-year card of Thurman Munson, the rookie cards of Steve Garvey and Bert Blyleven, and the shared rookie card of Dusty Baker and Don Baylor.
 The Baker/Baylor rookie card was a short print.
 Blyleven was the only Hall of Famer of the group.
 Garvey was a perennial All-Star for the Dodgers.
-Baker and Baylor were stars who went on to be successful managers.
+Baker and Baylor were stars who fell short of Hall of Fame standards as players, but went on to be successful managers.

 Yes, there were better rookie classes than the class of 1971, but those sets didn’t have those tough black borders.
 Second-year cards typically aren’t worth as much as rookie cards, but the 1971 action shot of Munson at the plate became iconic.